ucdavis-bioinformatics-training/2021-December-Metagenomics-and-Metatranscriptomics/data_analysis/01-preproc_htstream_mm.md

     *All of the samples started with the same number of reads.
 What can you tell from the file sizes about how cleaning went across the samples?*

-    **IF for some reason HTStream didn't finish, the files are corrupted or you missed the session, please let one of us know and we will help.
-You can also copy over the HTStream output.**
+    **In the interest of time, we have run the preprocessing on 8 samples for both the metagenomic data and metatranscriptomic data.
+We are going to link to the results I have generated for the full dataset.**

     ```bash
-    cp -r /share/biocore/workshops/2021-December-Meta/01-HTS_Preproc /share/workshop/meta_workshop/$USER/meta_example/.
+    ln -s /share/workshop/meta_workshop/jli/meta_example/01-HTS_Preproc /share/workshop/meta_workshop/$USER/meta_example/.
     ```

 1. Let's take a look at the differences in adapter content between the input and output files.
 First look at the input file: